withcapsule/Docs/src/content/docs/self-hosting/setup.md

 ## Reverse proxy
 In practice you will usually place Capsule behind Caddy, nginx, or another reverse proxy and expose it over HTTPS.
 Point the proxy at the Capsule process on port `9001`.

+The simplest method is to run a Cloudflare Tunnel.
+Note that this will cap file sizes at 100 MB.

 ## Point clients at your server
 For the CLI: